 - Patterns like breakout and reversals

 - Backtest these indicators if they are profitable over time.
 Select a few that you can understand.
 Check their pitfalls and signal variations over time.
-Put these indicators into a trading software and backtest.
+Put these indicators into some trading software and backtest.
 Can you withstand the drawdown?

 - Select the indicators that best suit the objective.
-Once the initial back test research is completed, setup a mock testing period of, say, six weeks.
+Once the initial backtest research is completed, setup a mock testing period of, say, six weeks.
 Assess the results.
 Are they good?
 Which type of indicators works better?

 - Include risk management factors in your assessment.
 Important factors like position sizing, leverage levels, stop loss levels and risk-reward ratios must be specified.
 Trading without risk management is like driving without brakes and safety belts.